stephengold/jolt-jni-docs/README.md

-[The jolt-jni-docs project][project] provides documentation and example applications for [the Jolt-JNI 3-D physics library][joltjni].
+[The jolt-jni-docs project][project] provides documentation and sample applications for [the Jolt-JNI physics library][joltjni].

 It contains 2 subprojects:

 1. docs: [Antora] documentation for Jolt JNI, including a tutorial
-2. java-apps: sample applications referred to in the tutorial, in [Java]
+2. java-apps: sample applications referred to in the tutorial, written in [Java]

-The applications utilize [the Sport graphics engine for Jolt][sportjolt], which is a separate open-source project at [GitHub].
+The sample applications utilize [the Sport graphics engine for Jolt][sportjolt], which is a separate open-source project at [GitHub].

 Complete source code is provided under